The Best Garden Room Interior Ideas

 Top tip – A large area rug will make a smaller patio look bigger than it is, while smaller rugs can help create ‘zones’ in larger gardens so you can really make the most out of your space.

 Being limited by your lack of outdoor space doesn’t mean you can’t create a glorious garden room.
-City dwellers and apartment residents, take note – there are plenty of clever ways to blur the lines between indoor outdoor living.
+City dwellers and apartment residents, take note – there are plenty of clever ways to blur the lines between indoor outdoor living, including our outdoor kitchen ideas, perfect for hosting or a family meal on those warm summer nights.

 Our rustic storage and accessories are the perfect backdrop to @mishkashoe’s collection of house plants.
 Styling with faux foliage is a great way to embrace nature without having to worry about looking after living elements, and you can add more or less depending on how much room you have to play with.